alfurka/alfurka.github.io/research.md

 title: Research and Publications
 ---

-My Ph.D. thesis, titled `Essays on Administrative Data Methodologies,` delves into the utilization of administrative data in economics, addressing related statistical challenges.
-I introduce innovative techniques such as Double Score Matching for mass-imputation and the Local Resampler algorithm for synthetic data generation.

-In subsequent chapters, I employ linked administrative data to estimate household preferences for urban parks and to examine the impact of colleagues on private health insurance demand.
-These empirical studies underscore the unique research opportunities presented by linked administrative data.

-Beyond my thesis, my research interests span both theoretical and applied econometrics.
+My research interests span health economics and theoretical/applied econometrics.
 I have a particular focus on leveraging novel, large datasets for research and on advancing state-of-the-art statistical models.

 ### Published Work